Meeting Summary

 GWF Final Open Science Meeting - "Results, Capacities, and Solutions"

-We are delighted to announce the final in-person GWF Open Science Meeting.
-At this meeting we will present the penultimate results of GWF and start to outline the final synthesis of results into a user question-centric framework.
-As GWF projects and core teams near completion of their work, this meeting will focus on synthesizing the major outcomes of the program by bringing us together to share our activities, results, impacts and stories.
-It will also be the launch of the newly funded Global Water Futures Observatories (GWFO) project that will allow many of our field and laboratory research sites to continue operations and data management to 2029.
-The meeting will be organized around synthesis topics and themes with high-level presentations and panel discussions in plenary, with time for poster viewing and networking.
-There will be a showcasing of GWF artwork throughout the meeting and a series of activities organized by and tailored for the GWF Young Professionals.
-The newly renovated Wanuskewin Heritage Park will host us again for an afternoon of Indigenous cultural sharing and learning, and hearing from our Indigenous-led projects and partners on this essential part of GWF—the amplification of Indigenous voices, perspectives, and knowledge.
+We were delighted to hold the final in-person GWF Open Science Meeting on May 15-17, 2023.
+At this meeting we presented the penultimate results of GWF and started to outline the final synthesis of results into a user question-centric framework.
+As GWF projects and core teams neared completion of their work, this meeting focused on synthesizing the major outcomes of the program by bringing us together to share our activities, results, impacts and stories.
+It was also the launch of the newly funded Global Water Futures Observatories (GWFO) project that will allow many of our field and laboratory research sites to continue operations and data management to 2029.
+The meeting was organized around synthesis topics and themes with high-level presentations and panel discussions in plenary, with time for poster viewing and networking.
+There was a showcasing of GWF artwork throughout the meeting and a series of activities organized by and tailored for the GWF Young Professionals.
+The newly renovated Wanuskewin Heritage Park hosted us again for an afternoon of Indigenous cultural sharing and learning, and hearing from our Indigenous-led projects and partners on this essential part of GWF—the amplification of Indigenous voices, perspectives, and knowledge.

 Meeting at a Glance and Agenda